- Hugely versatile

 - Small dust capacity

-The Dyson DC59 isn’t too hard on your wrist or back, either.
-It weighs just two kilos (about the same most laptops), which makes it easy to tilt it to the ceiling or reach tight corners with minimal strain.
-It's incredibly well-balanced, too, which makes it easier to handle than if the weight were biased too low or high.
+But what the DC59 lacks in capacity, it more than makes up for with lightness and ease of use.
+The Dyson DC59 isn’t too hard on your wrist or back as it weighs just two kilos (about the same most laptops).
+It's easy to tilt it to the ceiling or reach tight corners with minimal strain, which is down to how evenly its 2kg weight is distributed.
+It's an incredibly well balanced machine.

-Our only small complaint is the number of scuff marks and blemishes the motorised cleaning head has after just a couple of weeks of use.
+Our only other small complaint is the number of scuff marks and blemishes the motorised cleaning head acquired after just a couple of weeks of use.
 It’s not a critical problem, but we expect a little more hardiness at this price.